What are the Comstock Laws?

 What did the Comstock Act do?

 The Comstock Act is a federal law that authorized the post office to search mail for any “obscene, lewd, lascivious, indecent, filthy, or vile article, matter, thing, device, or substance.”
 This included porn and information or items related to sexual health, sexuality, abortion, and birth control.
-Comstock’s definition of obscenity was so broad, the post office would even seize novels, plays, art, medical textbooks, and personal letters with sexual content.
+Comstock’s definition of obscenity was so broad, the post office could even seize novels, plays, art, medical textbooks, and personal letters with sexual content.

 Under the Comstock Act, thousands of people were prosecuted and 160 tons of literature was seized and destroyed.
-Several people Comstock persecuted died by suicide.
+Several people Comstock persecuted died by suicide

 Do Comstock Laws still exist?